netsrv-cookbooks/duply/README.md

 # Duply
 A Chef cookbook to install and configures Duply and Duplicity for secure backups of Linux nodes.

+## Limitations
-Currently only Amazon S3 is supported as a back-end.
+* Only Amazon S3 is supported as a back-end.

 ## Usage
 You will need to set some attributes before using this cookbook: